Caring for Someone with Alzheimer’s Disease

 - Avoid caregiver burnout.
 Make time for yourself.
 Join caregiver support groups.
 Pursue interests beyond your caregiving role, such as exercise, hobbies and art.

 - Maintain your own physical and mental health.
 Exercise, respite and other activities can reduce stress.
-Seek medical help if there are signs of depression.
+Seek medical help if you begin to feel depressed or anxious.

 - Discuss the situation with family and friends.
 Support systems are critical.

 - Do cognitive stimulation activities with your loved one.
-Listening to music, word puzzles and memory games can easily be done at home.
+Listening to music, completing word puzzles and playing memory games can easily be done at home.

 - Foster communication with physicians.
 Be involved in your loved one’s medical care.
 Ask questions about the progression of the disease, express concerns and discuss treatment options.